KushKapoor2006/Hardware_Accelerator_Transformers/README.md

 ### 🚀 Proof-of-Concept Model

 This repository contains a Python script (`main.py`) that models the core **dynamic pruning algorithm**.
 It generates a sample attention matrix, calculates its initial sparsity, applies the pruning logic, and reports the final sparsity and potential impact.

-### 📂 File Structure

-The repository is organized as follows: